felipeLeao18/felipeLeao18/README.md

 - 😄 Pronouns: HE/HIM

-- 🔭 I am working as a backend developer at a Brazilian  LogTech company called CargOn
+- 🔭 I am working as a Software engineer at a Brazilian  LogTech company called CargOn

 - 👯 I’m looking to collaborate on Open Source Projects

-- ⚡ Fun fact: I am the first programmer in my family

 - 💬 Ask me about: backend development, lambda functions and MongoDb